jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Release_Notes/frinx-odl-distribution-3-1-1.md

     http://192.168.56.11:8181/restconf/config/network-topology:network-topology/topology/uniconfig/node/IOSXR \
     -H 'content-type: application/json'
 ```
-    * Create/update/delete of BFD attributes on LAG does not work – the probable cause is writers not being generated properly in unified layer
+    * Create/update/delete of BFD attributes on LAG does not work
     * Create/read/update/delete of ACL does not work properly
     * Create/read/update/delete of SNMP does not work properly